 Tests were performed on the tattooed human skin is actually what they said it was.
 Although it is never explicitly said, you are led to assume that it came from Jewish victims.

 Why should we assume this?
-Jews only accounted for 4,000 out of the 20,000 inmates.
+Jews only accounted for 4,000 out of the 20,000 inmates in Buchenwald.
 Not to mention that there is a Jewish law against tattooing.

 Kenneth Kipperman, a man who has taken it upon himself to make sure the human material artifacts are preserved and treated with dignity, was able to discern the title of a book on the atrocity table.
 The book was a dissertation of Dr. Erich Wagner on the topic of tattooing.
 According to this article Wagner studied the tattoos, excluding the tattooed registration numbers, of the inmates of Buchenwald and found only 3% of the Jews in the camp were tattooed.
 This is about 120 people.
-This revelation actually gives us a plausible story of where the tattooed skin came from.
+This revelation actually gives us a plausible story of where the tattooed skin came from which I will reveal soon.

 What actually makes sense would be one of two things.
 The tattooed skin came from Dr. Wagner.
 Having a human skin tattoo collection not necessarily a sinister thing, especially if you study tattoos.
 A Japanese man named Fukushi Masaichi is celebrated for his collection.
 It could also be possible that the creators of the table of atrocities provided the collection of human skin themselves.